Federal judge orders Tangipahoa Parish to change principals at Hammond elementary school

 Over objections from Superintendent Melissa Stilley, Hammond Eastside Elementary School will be led by Sharon Walker beginning in two weeks.
 Walker will replace Jenna Vial, a statement from the district said.

-A desegregation monitor for the Tangipahoa Parish School District said in an annual review of the school system that Stilley had failed to consult with the district chief equity officer during the hiring process.
+A review panel looking into hiring practices at the Tangipahoa Parish School District following an annual report from the federal court's compliance officer said Stilley had failed to consult with the district chief equity officer during the hiring process, among other problems.
 A federal judge on Friday ordered the change.

 The court monitor said Walker wasn't discriminated against specifically, but that the methods Tangipahoa Parish used to select a principal were flawed.
 A second unsuccessful candidate also complained but was unable to prove their case.